Chemotherapy (also called chemo) is a type of cancer treatment that uses drugs to kill cancer cells.

 The chemotherapy comes in pills, capsules, or liquids that you swallow

 You receive chemotherapy by a shot in a muscle in your arm, thigh, or hip, or right under the skin in the fatty part of your arm, leg, or belly

 You receive chemotherapy through an injection into the space between the layers of tissue that cover the brain and spinal cord

 The chemotherapy goes directly into the peritoneal cavity, which is the area in your body that contains organs such as your intestines, stomach, and liver

 - Intra-arterial (IA)

 The chemotherapy is injected directly into the artery that leads to the cancer

 The chemotherapy comes in a cream that you rub onto your skin

-Chemotherapy is often given through a thin needle that is placed in a vein on your hand or lower arm.
+We often give chemotherapy through a thin needle in a vein on your hand or lower arm.
 Your nurse will put the needle in at the start of each treatment and remove it when treatment is over.
-IV chemotherapy may also be given through catheters or ports, sometimes with the help of a pump.
+You may also receive IV chemotherapy through catheters or ports, sometimes with the help of a pump.